The fluoridation of our water supply is about as contentious an issue as you can conceive.

 As well as fluorosis, fluoride could be linked to increased risks of kidney problems, cognitive impairment, depression, osteoporosis, hyperthyroidism and even cancer; some go as far as to claim it’s a form of under-the-radar mass medication, hence why many councils in Britain steadfastly refuse to introduce fluoride to their local water supply, flying in the face of vested interests and government backing.

 At present, there is a sense of gridlock: no new fluoridation schemes have been passed in Britain for two decades.
 That seems unlikely to change in the short-term.

-Get 85% Fluoride Removal with the Energy Plus Water Filter
+Get 90% Fluoride Removal with the Energy Plus

 Wishing to limit your exposure to fluoride is not uncommon.
 Your options are obvious: spend a small fortune on expensive bottled water or use a high-quality water filter to remove or reduce the levels of fluoride you are exposed to.

 You can read more about the University of Edinburgh’s analysis, and the various contaminants filtered by the Energy Plus, here.
-If you have any questions about the filter, or any of our water products, don't hesitate to get in touch.
+If you have any questions about the filter, don’t hesitate to get in touch.
 You can reach us by email and you can also call us, on +44 (0) 1764 662111.

 Water for Health Ltd began trading in 2007 with the goal of positively affecting the lives of many.
 We still retain that mission because we believe that proper hydration and nutrition can make a massive difference to people’s health and quality of life.
 Click here to find out more.